-Here we go again, with four whole weeks of blankly staring at our walls ahead of us.
+Here we go again, with seemingly endless weeks of blankly staring at our walls ahead of us.
 We’ve swiftly moved past what was once an opportunity to chill at home and do all of the things we wouldn’t usually get the chance to, to a point of the year where we really have done it all.
-Whether you’re all baked out from the first national lockdown, or pretty much completed Netflix – we’ve rounded up some new ideas that might keep you occupied this time around.
+Whether you’re all baked out from the first (and second) national lockdown, or pretty much completed Netflix – we’ve rounded up some new ideas that might keep you occupied this time around.

 1. Take up running… Again

 Ok, so it’s not new or original – but it’s the perfect opportunity to try and get back into the habit of running (or just exercise in general) now that we’re back in lockdown.
 If you’re anything like me, you’ll have left your workout habits long behind you since everything re-opened – so now’s our chance of redemption.

 2. Make your way through IMDB’s highest-rated movies

 And speaking of redemption… While we’ve got time on our hands, we may as well tick off some classics, such as Shawshank Redemption, off our movie bucket lists.
 Why not even work your way through the top-rated films on IMDB – guaranteeing that every watch will really be worth it?

 3. Try all of the at-home DIY kits

 Something that has personally helped me sail through lockdown with far less misery than expected is the new DIY kits that are all the rage right now.
 They’re the perfect way to experience your favourite restaurants while they remain closed, and a great excuse for an at-home date night (or just a really boujee takeaway).
 From vegan junk food to up-market tasting menus, there’s pretty much something for everyone.